regulaforensics/terraform-gcp-regulaforensics-demo/readme.md

 }
 ```

-### To access your cluster, add the following resource:
+### To access your cluster, add the following resource

 ```hcl
 resource "local_file" "kubeconfig" {